Penn Provost’s

 Penn’s Provost’s Postdoctoral Fellowships – Consistent with the University’s postdoc policy, appointments are for one year.
 Renewals to the second and third year of the program are made annually and will be based on satisfactory performance and mutual agreement between the fellow and the postdoc’s primary mentor.
 Annual reports on the postdoc’s progress are required.

-Fellows starting in July 2023 will receive a stipend of $57,000 a year in year 1 with $2,000 increases in years 2 & 3.
-Additionally, the fellow will receive annual allowances for travel ($2,000) and research ($4,000), and a one-time relocation expense of up to $5,000.
-The University and CHOP also provide a medical, vision, dental and life insurance benefits package.
+The current 2023-2024 stipend rate begins at $65,000 in year one with $2,000 increases in years two & three.
+Additionally, the fellow will receive annual allowances for research and travel related expenses of $6,000, and a one-time relocation expense of up to $5,000.
+The University and CHOP also provide a benefits package.

-Successful candidates will receive highly mentored scholarly and research training as well as courses and workshops to enhance their research skills and prepare them for faculty positions in a major university.
+Successful candidates will receive highly mentored scholarly and research training and have access to courses and workshops provided by partners on campus to enhance their research skills and prepare them for faculty positions in a major university.

 The program is designed to provide postdocs with time to focus on research and publishing activities that will enhance their career prospects for either a faculty appointment in an academic institution or an appointment in other sectors of the economy such as industry, government or nonprofit organizations.